Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 - Implement the mitigations from previous step (and verify it)

-Choosing the method for your organization #
+Choosing and tailoring threat modeling for your organization/team #

 - How critical are the services?
 Do they need extra attention to security?